jvanmalder/SearchServices/insight-engine/alfresco-insight-zeppelin/README.md

 mvn clean install
 </code>

-This will create a zip file in the 'target' folder.
-Apart from that it will make files available for a Docker image (see 'target/docker-resources').
+This will generate the following artifacts in the 'target' folder.
+1. alfresco-insight-zeppelin zip file:  see /target
+2. docker-resources: A folder containing the files necessary for a Docker image: see 'target/docker-resources'

 ### Start Alfresco Insight Zeppelin from a zip file

-* Run 'mvn clean install'
-* Get the zip file from the 'target' folder and unzip it
+* Get the zip file and unzip it
 * Run the substituter.sh script (or substituter.cmd for Windows) which is located in ZEPPELIN\_HOME/bin/.
 This script reads the 'zeppelin.properties' file in ZEPPELIN\_HOME/.
   You can change the Alfresco Repository connection details in there (or pass REPO\_PROTOCOL, REPO\_HOST and REPO\_PORT to the script from the command line).
 For example, 'REPO\_PROTOCOL=https REPO\_HOST=myhost REPO\_PORT=8443 ./substituter.sh'.
   You don't have to pass all the variables only pass the ones you want to override.
 Default values are: 'REPO\_PROTOCOL=http REPO\_HOST=localhost REPO\_PORT=8080'